nus-cs2113-AY2223S2/ip/docs/README.md

 ### `event` - Adds a new Event task

 Adds an Event task to your list of tasks and displays the number of existing tasks.

-Example of usage:
+Example of usage: `event school carnival /from Monday 9am /to 12pm`

-`event school carnival /from Monday 9am /to 12pm` Expected Outcome:
+Expected outcome:

 ```
 Got it.
 I've added this task: